 External Examiner for the MA in History of Art at Birkbeck College, University of London (2009-12).

-- Austrian art of the nineteenth and early twentieth centuries
+- Austrian art from the 19th and early 20th centuries

 Research degrees awarded to supervised students